Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.1_ps2-6/README.md

 ### Kernel Configuration File

 It is recommended that a known-working kernel configuration file be used when building the kernel below.
 The author's latest kernel configuration file is [available here](config-2.2.1_ps2-6).
-All appropriate kernel options outlined throughout this repository should be enabled in this configuration file.
+All appropriate kernel options outlined throughout this repository are enabled in the configuration file.

-## Extracting Necessary Files From PS2 Linux Beta Release 1 DVD
+## Extracting Necessary Files From PS2 Linux Beta Release 1 DVD (as root or via sudo)

 Attach **PS2 Linux Beta Release 1 DVD** to the system with the ```mipsEEel-linux-*``` toolchain installed.
-Mount the DVD as UDF (as root or via sudo).
+Mount the DVD as UDF.
 ```bash
 mount -t udf /dev/cdrom /mnt/cdrom
 ```

 Copy the **kernel-headers-2.2.1_ps2-6.mipsel.rpm** and **kernel-source-2.2.1_ps2-6.mipsel.rpm** files from the ```/mnt/cdrom/SCEI/RPMS/``` directory onto the system.

-Unmount the DVD (as root or via sudo)
+Unmount the DVD.
 ```bash
 umount /mnt/cdrom
 ```

 ## Installing 2.2.1_ps2-6 Kernel Source to Cross-Compiling Environment (as root)

 Rename directory where Linux Kit Release 1.0 kernel source code is currently stored.
-(This assumes that the cross-compiling environment was installed via the [procedure outlined here](../../Toolchain/))
+(Note: The commands below assume that the cross-compiling environment was installed via the [procedure outlined here](../../Toolchain/))
 ```bash
 cd /usr/mipsEEel-linux/mipsEEel-linux
 mv usr/src/linux-2.2.1_ps2 usr/src/linux-2.2.1_ps2-7